open-politics/SSARE/README.md

 SSARE serves as an efficient and scalable resource for semantic search and article recommendations, catering primarily to political news data.

-**SSARE is an always up to date political news RAG endpoint.**

 The engine is adaptable to various sources, requiring only a sourcing script that outputs the data in the format of a dataframe with the columns:
 | url | headline | paragraphs | source |

 Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full copy in a PostgreSQL database.

-Furthermore all articles text is undergoing Named Entity Recognition (NER) where entities such as geo-political entities, affiliations or organisation names.
+Furthermore all articles' text is undergoing Named Entity Recognition (NER) where entities such as geo-political entities, affiliations or organisation names.

 The GPE (Geoplolitical Entity) tags are geocoded, meaning for the recognised location "Berlin" it returns the latitude and longitude.

-**THE FINAL RESULT** is a database with articles saved and this data schema (as pydantic model):
+**THE FINAL RESULT** is a live postgres database with articles saved and this data schema (as pydantic model):
 ````python
 class Article(Base):
     __tablename__ = "articles"